 Output for this command should look like this:

-As you can see the response from server contains the "refresh", with refresh token and "access" with access token.
+As you can see the response contains refresh with the refresh token and access with the access token.

 curl \

-Now run the same command again and verify that old refresh token doesn't work anymore:
+Now run the same command again with the old refresh token — it should no longer work:

 {"detail":"Token is blacklisted","code":"token_not_valid"}

-It means that both blacklist app is installed and settings are in place to rotate and blacklist old refresh tokens.
+It means that the blacklist app is installed and settings are in place to rotate and blacklist old refresh tokens.

-You can go to the Django Admin and verify that refresh token is blacklisted.
+You can go to the Django Admin and verify that the refresh token is blacklisted.

 Django Admin Blacklisted refresh token JWT Authentication